dinkzilla/mdl-ext/src/lightbox/readme.md

 `Arrow Left`, `Arrow Up`, `Arrow Right`, `Arrow Down`, `Home`, `End` or `Esc` is pressed.
 The event has a detail object with the following content:
 ```
 {
-  action, // one of: 'first', 'prev', 'next', 'last', 'play', 'pause', 'info', 'close', '' (empty string if no action assigned)
+  action, // one of: 'first', 'prev', 'next', 'last', 'close' - or any value assigned to a button action attribute (empty string if no action assigned)
-  source  // the button instance that caused the event, or the lightbox element if the a key triggered the event
+  source  // the button instance that caused the event, or the lightbox element if a key triggered the event
 }
 ```